This training nurtures the creativity of the performer and places the actor at the centre of dramatic creation.

 About the teachers

 Marian Masoliver (Spain) and Simon Edwards (UK) met in 1989 while studying with Lecoq in Paris.
 After 20 years of professional experience as actors and directors touring around the world they established The Actors Space.
-This year they are celebrating the 20th anniversary of this international theatre and film centre.
 The famous three Actors Space rules ‘enjoy. enjoy, enjoy!’ have become synonymous with everything they do and resonate with everyone who they have taught.

 ‘I sometimes find the idea of remembering the joy a little silly, I create because I love to.
 But actually so often day to day and specifically in auditions since the workshop I find myself actively making the decision to relax, to have fun and to revel in playing.
 It’s a treat!’
 Anna Brooks-Beckman, UK